 The primary traits required for future jobs in space are passion for a new domain, flexibility to extend the acquired knowledge into new domains, ability to work across multicultural teams and geographies, and a desire to build deep expertise in a chosen domain.

 While we keep focusing on the earth, there is a race on to leave the planet and reach out in space.
-And while the previous era of space exploration was led by the Governments (think NASA, ROSCOSMOS, ISRO etc) the current leaders in the space are well-funded private companies like SpaceX, Blue Origin, Astroscale, Orbital Insights etc.
+And while the previous era of space exploration was led by the Governments (think NASA, ROSCOSMOS, ISRO, etc) the current leaders in space are well-funded private companies like SpaceX, Blue Origin, Astroscale, Orbital Insights, etc.